 Our agenda for equality.

-To help make sure that the voice of every member is heard in our union, ASLEF has set up national representative committees for Women, BME and LGBT members.
-This year we have also set up a new forum for young members.
+To help make sure that the voice of every member is heard in throughout our union, ASLEF national representative committees covering Women, BAME and LGBTQ, Young Members, and Disabled Members.

 Influencing the people who matter